mingcewang/Entrepreneurship-Coursework2/Business Plan Execution Report.md

 By implementing these features, we bridge the gap between digital recruitment and the practical, skill-driven expectations of traditional employers.
 Our product is not only a tool for job matching but also a platform that promotes skill transparency and trust, helping to ensure the right fit between job seekers and businesses—especially in industries where craftsmanship matters.

-Our product uses a Natural Language Processing engine from spaCy combined with reinforcement learning to provide a unique customise job recommendation, this will fulfil various needs of uses using the app.
+Our product uses a Natural Language Processing engine from spaCy combined with reinforcement learning to provide unique customisable job recommendations, this will fulfill various needs of uses using the app.
 To achieve this there are 5 main steps:

-1 Automated Information Extraction
+**1 Automated Information Extraction**

 The NLP engine analyses 2 types of information, which are resumes and job description.
 Focusing on resume part, in a single resume there will normally be 3 parts skills, education and experience.

 It scans through the resume and searching for keywords such as Python, Java and SQL, which represent the potential employee’s skills.
 Then it extracts keywords from sentences which related to education, retrieve the part includes “University….”, “Bachelor” and others.
 Afterwards it will continue searching for sentences which further describe candidates’ working experiences.
 For Job description, it works as the same as in searching resume.
 It detects the skills the job demands for required skills and gathers information from sentences indicating experience or term requirements.
 It also searches for time related terms to determine the working hours or other possible schedule.
-The automated information extraction reduces the manual data processing’s workload, which helps to accurate matches for both job posting and candidate profiles.
+The automated information extraction reduces the manual data processing workload, which helps to accurate matches for both job posting and candidate profiles.

-2 Personal state representation
+**2 Personal state representation**

 In this part, our system includes a “state vector” for each user to submit their preferences, which includes:
 + Preferred salary range.
 + Job location the job seeker prefers.